Plokar/Chat_bot_RAG/README.md

 # Chat_bot_RAG
-Is dynamick flask web aplication which use groq and my own build RAG module for PDF and WEB pages.
+It is a dynamic flask web application that uses groq and my own RAG module for PDF and WEB pages.

-in the aplication is also included Text2Speach and Speach2Text bud  as of now it doesnt work proprly.
+The app also includes Text2Speach and Speach2Text, but it doesn't work properly yet.

 # .ENV
 Should be put on the same level as compose.yaml